Fixed vs Variable Costs for SaaS: How to Classify Spend

 FAQ

-What are fixed expenses in SaaS?
+What are fixed vs variable costs in SaaS?

-Cut unused fixed costs first.
-They drain cash regardless of revenue.
-A €49/mo tool you forgot about costs €588/year for zero value.
-Variable costs are harder to cut because they’re tied to revenue-generating activity — reducing Stripe fees means reducing transactions, which means fewer sales.
+In any fixed vs variable costs review, start with unused fixed costs.
+They drain cash regardless of revenue — a €49/month tool you forgot costs €588/year for zero value.
+Variable costs in a fixed vs variable costs audit are harder to cut because they’re tied to revenue-generating activity.

-How do semi-variable costs work?
+How do semi-variable costs fit into fixed vs variable costs classification?